 Travelling abroad is a great way to relax and to explore new places whilst guaranteeing good weather.
-Whether travelling for business or pleasure, here are some tips to help you enjoy the experience.
+Post pandemic, it has become more difficult to travel, but if you can get away whether travelling for business or pleasure, here are some tips to help you enjoy the experience.

 Personally I love travelling and experiencing new cultures and food.

 There are a few tips that I would like to share to help you enjoy your travels, without experiencing food poisoning.